vaitkus/cif_ed/docs/recommendations.md

 ## `_diffrn_radiation_probe`

 This data item **should always be present with value 'electron'** for 3D ED structure determinations, to inform checkCIF of the nature of the study.
-The similar data item `_diffrn_radiation_type` is now deprecated and should not be used.
+The similar data item `_diffrn_radiation_type` is now deprecated and should **not** be used.
 More detailed description of the energy spectrum of the radiation source may be given in the data item _diffrn_radiation_wavelength.type if needed. _(bm: this last sentence seems to reflect changes introduced to the DDLm version of the core dictionary.)_

 ## `_diffrn_source` and `_diffrn_source_type`

-'Electron microscope' is often used as a value for `_diffrn_source` (defined as _The general class of the source of radiation._), but 'electron gun' may technically be more accurate.
+'Electron microscope' is often used as a value for `_diffrn_source` (defined as _The general class of the source of radiation._), but 'electron gun' is technically more accurate.
 For `_diffrn_source_type` the usual options in electron diffraction are tungsten, LaB6, Schottky FEG (field-emission gun) or cold-effect FEG.

 ## `_diffrn_source_voltage` and `_diffrn_radiation_wavelength`